KBTV-TV: History

 On July 28, 2021, the FCC issued a Forfeiture Order against Deerfield Media stemming from a lawsuit involving KBTV-TV.
 The lawsuit, filed by AT&T, alleged that Deerfield Media failed to negotiate for retransmission consent in good faith for KBTV and other Sinclair-managed stations.
 Deerfield was ordered to pay a fine of $512,228 per station named in the lawsuit, including KBTV.

+On July 1, 2025, Sinclair announced that it would acquire KBTV outright, creating a legal duopoly with KFDM.
+The sale was completed on August 18.

 On August 1, 2025, Roar was moved from KBTV's second to the first digital subchannel.
 Dabl was moved to the fifth digital subchannel, while Charge! was moved to Roar's former subchannel position on 4.2.

 News operation

 As a Fox affiliate, KBTV carried a total of 23 1/2 hours of local newscasts each week (4 1/2 hours each weekday and a half-hour each on Saturdays and Sundays).

 After KBTV affiliated with Fox, news was expanded from 1 1/2 to three hours on weekday mornings, and the half-hour 5 and 6 p.m. newscasts were canceled and replaced with an hour-long 4 p.m. newscast.
 It also discontinued its 10 p.m. newscast, and moved it to 9 p.m. (and expanding it to one hour on weeknights), although some Fox affiliates in other markets maintain newscasts at both 9 and 10 p.m.
 KBTV had the distinction of being one of the smallest, if not the smallest Fox affiliate (in terms of market size) to carry late afternoon newscasts.

 In September 2010, the 4 p.m. newscast was changed to a news/lifestyle format called Southeast Texas Live and a 5:30 p.m. newscast also debuted.